11Han JK, Marple BF, Smith TL, et al. Int Forum Allergy Rhinol. 2012; 2:271-279.

-The PROPEL sinus implant is intended for use following ethmoid sinus surgery to maintain patency.
-PROPEL Mini is intended for use following ethmoid or frontal sinus surgery to maintain patency.
+The PROPEL sinus implants are intended for use after sinus surgery to maintain patency and to locally deliver steroid to the sinus mucosa: PROPEL for use in the ethmoid sinus, PROPEL Mini for use in the ethmoid sinus and frontal sinus opening, and PROPEL Contour for use in the frontal and maxillary sinus ostia.
 The implants are intended for use in patients ≥18 years of age.
 Contraindications include patients with intolerance to mometasone furoate (MF) or a hypersensitivity to bioabsorbable polymers.
-Safety and effectiveness of the implant in pregnant or nursing females has not been studied.
-Risks may include pain/pressure, displacement of implant, and possible side effects of intranasal MF.
-The most common adverse events in clinical studies were sinusitis, headache, epistaxis and bronchitis.
-For complete prescribing information see IFU at www.intersectent.com.
+Safety and effectiveness of the implants in pregnant or nursing females have not been studied.
+Risks may include, but are not limited to, pain/pressure, displacement of implant, possible side effects of intranasal MF, sinusitis, epistaxis, and infection.
+For complete prescribing information see IFU at www.IntersectENT.com.
 Rx only.